aptech/gauss-plot-library/docs/area_plot_stocks.md

 # GAUSS Area Plot

 ## Description
-This file will generate an area graphusing hypothetical stock and bond price data.
+This file will generate an area graph using hypothetical stock and bond price data.
 The data is directly input into a GAUSS matrix in the program file.
 A number of plot customization options are demonstrated including:
 1. Creating a matrix in GAUSS
 2. Using a `for` loop in GAUSS
 3. Using a `plotControl` structure to customize graph features including